phetdam/coding-interview-prep/README.rst

 TBD.
 In short, build with CMake_ 3.16 or later.

-Currently, the C++ CMake_ build on Windows does not work propertlly with a standalone build of `Google Test`_, as the `Google Test`_ libraries built with Ninja_ as the CMake_ generator end up using the static debug C runtime, whereas this project links against the shared debug C runtime.
+Currently, the C++ CMake_ build on Windows does not work properly with a standalone build of `Google Test`_, as the `Google Test`_ libraries built with Ninja_ as the CMake_ generator end up using the static debug C runtime, whereas this project links against the shared debug C runtime.
 Unlike what